What Is A Trading Company?

 Potential Lack of Transparency:

 Sometimes, the operations of trading companies can lack transparency.
-Buyers may not clearly understand who the original manufacturers are or the exact cost structure.
+Buyers may not clearly understand who the original manufacturers are or the exact cost structure of the products they are purchasing.

 Lesser Control Over Production: